enzymejs/enzyme/docs/api/ShallowWrapper/containsAnyMatchingElements.md

 # `.containsAnyMatchingElements(nodes) => Boolean`

 Returns whether or not one of the given react elements is matching on element in the shallow render tree.
-It will determine if an element in the wrapper __looks like__ one of the expected element by checking if all props of the expected element are present on the wrappers element and equals to each other.
+It will determine if an element in the wrapper __looks like__ one of the expected elements by checking if all props of the expected element are present on the wrappers element and equal to each other.
+Props present on the wrapper root node but not supplied in the expected element will be ignored.

 #### Arguments